 INTRODUCTION

-Malaria remains one of the most serious public health issues globally, with an estimated 214 million cases and 438,000 deaths in 2015.1-3 Historically, malaria has been widespread in China with 24 malaria-endemic provinces, and over 24 million cases being reported in the early 1970s, with Plasmodium vivax and P. falciparum the main parasite species responsible.4,5 After control efforts were intensified, incidence has been substantially reduced with 95% of the counties in China having an incidence rate under 1/10,000 in 2009.6 The Chinese government launched a National Malaria Elimination Programme (NMEP) in May 2010, aimed at reducing the number of autochthonous malaria cases across the majority of China to zero by 2015 (except some border areas of Yunnan province where the goal is elimination by 2017), and achieve certification of malaria elimination for China by 2020.4,7 Comprehensive intervention policies and strategies have been adopted,8,9 and indigenous malaria infections were only found in Yunnan and Tibet Provinces in 2014.10 Additionally, China is one of the 35 malaria-eliminating countries that are in the process of moving from controlled low-endemic malaria to elimination,11 and the progress in China is a major contributor towards the goal of elimination of malaria in all of the Greater Mekong Subregion countries by 2030.12
+Malaria remains one of the most serious public health issues globally, with an estimated 214 million cases and 438,000 deaths in 2015.1-3 Historically, malaria has been widespread in China with 24 malaria-endemic provinces, and over 24 million cases being reported in the early 1970s, with Plasmodium vivax and P. falciparum the main parasite species responsible.4,5 After control efforts were intensified, incidence has been substantially reduced with 95% of the counties in China having an incidence rate under 1/10,000 in 2009.6 The Chinese government launched a National Malaria Elimination Programme (NMEP) in May 2010, aimed at reducing the number of autochthonous malaria cases across the majority of China to zero by 2015 (except some border areas of Yunnan province where the goal is elimination by 2017), and achieve certification of malaria elimination for China by 2020.4,7 Comprehensive intervention policies and strategies have been adopted,8,9 and indigenous malaria infections were only found in Yunnan and Tibet Provinces in 2014.10 As one of the 35 malaria-eliminating countries in the process of moving from controlled low-endemic malaria to elimination,11 China is a major contributor towards the goal of elimination of malaria in all of the Greater Mekong Subregion countries by 2030.12

 Both international and domestic funds have been used to implement the NMEP to achieve the goal of malaria elimination.
-The Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund) has supported China to progress from control to elimination between 2003 and 2012.10,13 The Global Fund disbursed approximately US$113 million to China for malaria-related support during 2003-2012, and the coverage of Global Fund-supported projects expanded from 47 high malaria-burden counties (within 10 provinces) in 2003 to 762 high and lower malaria-burden counties (within 20 provinces) in 2010.10 The Global Fund accounted for all documented operational malaria funding in China between 2005 and 2010,14 and the National Strategy Application (NSA) project for malaria elimination from the Global Fund consolidated previous grants and other resources to align with the NMEP in China since 2010.
+The Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund) has supported China to progress from control to elimination between 2003 and 2012.10,13 The Global Fund disbursed approximately US$113 million to China for malaria-related support during 2003-2012, and the coverage of Global Fund-supported projects expanded from 47 high malaria-burden counties (within 10 provinces) in 2003 to 762 high and lower malaria-burden counties (within 20 provinces) in 2010.10 The Global Fund accounted for all documented operational malaria funding in China between 2005 and 2010,14 and the National Strategy Application (NSA) project from the Global Fund was specific for malaria elimination in China since 2010.
 However, changes to eligibility criteria in November 2011 meant that China was no longer eligible for renewals of grants, due to categorisation as an upper middle income country and the malaria burden being sufficiently low.10,13 The NSA was closed ahead of schedule on June 30, 2012, and the financial commitment of the Chinese central government has since been utilised to cover the investment gaps.10